Route Analysis · May 2, 2026 · 11 min read · Y-DRØN

 The reason most container lines still choose the Cape over the NSR isn't blindness to distance.
 It's a stack of cost layers that don't exist on southern routes.

 Ice-class capital cost.
-Operating in Arctic waters from May through November requires at minimum a 1A or 1A Super ice-class hull.
-Building a new ice-class container ship costs 15-25% more than an equivalent conventional vessel, and the additional steel and reinforcement carries fuel-efficiency penalties year-round.
+Operating in Arctic waters during the transit season typically requires at least a Polar Class 6 (PC6) hull — or its Russian-rules equivalent in the Arc4 to Arc5 range — while year-round Northern Sea Route service demands Arc7 or higher.
+Building a new ice-class container ship costs roughly 10-25% more than an equivalent conventional vessel, depending on the rating and the yard, and the additional steel and reinforcement carries fuel-efficiency penalties year-round.
 For an operator running a vessel 30 years, the ice-class premium amortizes to roughly $500,000 to $1 million per year in capital cost difference — a tax paid even when the ship is in the South China Sea.

 Insurance and war-risk premiums.
 Arctic war-risk insurance premiums spiked dramatically after February 2022 and remain elevated.
-Hull and machinery underwriters typically charge 30-50% premiums for NSR transits over equivalent southern voyages, reflecting both ice damage risk and limited salvage options.
+Hull and machinery underwriters, by industry estimates, typically charge 30-50% premiums for NSR transits over equivalent southern voyages, reflecting both ice damage risk and limited salvage options.
 For a vessel and cargo with a combined insured value of $200 million, that premium can add $150,000 to $300,000 per voyage.

 Close-up of an ice-class container ship's reinforced bow breaking through pack ice

-Ice-class hull reinforcement adds 15-25% to newbuild capital cost — a year-round penalty for vessels that may use the Arctic only 6 months annually.
+Ice-class hull reinforcement adds roughly 10-25% to newbuild capital cost — a year-round penalty for vessels that may use the Arctic for only four to five months a year.

 Sanctions and payment friction.
 Western sanctions on Russia have made paying NSR fees genuinely difficult for Western-flagged operators.
 Some banks will not process payments to Rosatomflot or related entities.
 Even when payments clear, reputational and compliance risk steers most major liners away.
 This is why the 2025-2026 NSR transit list is dominated by Russian-flagged tankers, Chinese liners, and a handful of Indian operators — not the global container majors.